 1964: The Supreme Court of the United States rules in Wesberry v.
 Sanders that congressional districts have to be approximately equal in population.

-1963: Basketball legend Michael Jordan, who won six NBA titles while playing for Chicago Bulls in the 1990s, is born in Brooklyn, N.Y.
+1963: Basketball legend Michael Jordan, who won six NBA titles while playing for Chicago Bulls in the 1990s, is born in Brooklyn, New York.
 A Basketball Hall of Fame inductee, Jordan was named NBA Finals MVP each year he won a title with the Bulls, won NBA Most Valuable Player five times in his career and was a 14-time All-Star.
 The 1985 NBA Rookie of the Year after leading North Carolina to the 1982 NCAA Championship, he led the league in scoring 10 times and in steals three times and was a two-time NBA Slam Dunk Contest champion.
 He also won two Olympic gold medals, one in 1984 and another in 1992 with the USA "Dream Team."
 After retiring initially in 1993 to pursue a baseball career, he returned to the Bulls in 1995 and then retired for a second time in 1999.
 He returned for a third and final stint in the NBA with the Washington Wizards during the 2001-02 and 2002-03 seasons.
 He is now the majority owner and head of basketball operations for the NBA's Charlotte Bobcats.

-1963: Comedian and actor Larry the Cable Guy, who rose to fame as a member of the Blue Collar Comedy Tour with his catchphrase "Git-R-Done!," is born Daniel Lawrence Whitney in Pawnee City, Neb.
+1963: Comedian and actor Larry the Cable Guy, who rose to fame as a member of the Blue Collar Comedy Tour with his catchphrase "Git-R-Done!," is born Daniel Lawrence Whitney in Pawnee City, Nebraska.
 Besides his comedy albums, he is also known for his movie roles in "Larry the Cable Guy: Health Inspector," "Delta Farce" and "Witless Protection," and for voicing the tow truck Mater in the Disney-Pixar "Cars" movies.

 1962: Actor Lou Diamond Phillips, best known for the movies "La Bamba," "Stand and Deliver," "Young Guns" and "Courage Under Fire," is born Lou Diamond Upchurch at the Subic Bay Naval Station in the Philippines.

 1958: The comic strip "B.C." makes its newspaper debut.
-Created by cartoonist Johnny Hart and set in prehistoric times, it was among the longest-running strips still written and drawn by its original creator when Hart died of a stroke at his drawing board in Nineveh, N.Y., on April 7, 2007.
+Created by cartoonist Johnny Hart and set in prehistoric times, it was among the longest-running strips still written and drawn by its original creator when Hart died of a stroke at his drawing board in Nineveh, New York, on April 7, 2007.
 The strip continues today, produced by Hart's grandsons Mason Mastroianni and Mick Mastroianni.

-1956: Actor Richard Karn, best known for his co-starring role as Al Borland on the 1990s sitcom "Home Improvement" and his tenure as the host of "Family Feud" during the 2000s, is born in Seattle, Wash.
+1956: Actor Richard Karn, best known for his co-starring role as Al Borland on the 1990s sitcom "Home Improvement" and his tenure as the host of "Family Feud" during the 2000s, is born in Seattle, Washington.

 1952: Winston Churchill announces that Great Britain had developed its own atomic bomb.
 The country's first test detonation, codenamed Operation Hurricane, would come on Oct.
 3, 1952, off the northwest coast of Australia.
 Britain was was the third nuclear power after the U.S. and the Soviet Union to add nuclear weapons to its arsenal.